 Time flies.
-I came to South Africa as a skinny youngster for a sixmonth internship at the Centre for Human Rights 18 years ago.
+I came to South Africa as a skinny youngster for a sixmonth internship at the Centre for Human Rights 22 years ago.
 In December 2002 I met the third batch of graduates on the LLM in Human Rights and Democratisation in Africa.
 In the following year Bill, Lilian, Thoko and I were the tutors traveling with the students to Robben Island and Rwanda in between other duties.
 Back home in Sweden I had thought two years in a work place was long enough.
 That was before I came to the Centre.
-As I write this I will soon be attending my 18th HRDA graduation and have become part of the Centre furniture.
-It has been a great 17 years and it always give me great pleasure to hear about the amazing things our alumni do to change Africa for the better.
+I have become part of the Centre furniture.
+It has been a great 21 years and it always give me great pleasure to hear about the amazing things our alumni do to change Africa for the better.
 Keep up the good work.